SEN assistant with extensive specialist experience

 In the past I worked as a teacher in an Independent School.
 I was lucky enough to work with children from different age groups (key stage 1,2 and 3).
 I also worked as an ABA (Applied behaviour analysis) tutor so I supported children with social and communicational difficulties, as well as with challenging behaviours.
 I also have experience helping young people to develop their independent skills (such as cooking, travelling independently, self-care etc…)

 I am currently working as a SEN Teaching Assistant.
 I plan and deliver one-to-one lessons and I also support children within the class.
 I work closely with a speech and language therapist and other professionals.
-I would like to continue to support and empower children and young people to fulfil their potentials.
+I would like to continue to support and empower children and young people to fulfil their potential.

 My Teaching Philosophy